Article

 These are the primary sections on Form W-9:

 • Name: List the name of the taxpayer.
 It must be written correctly in order to meet the requirements of the IRS.
-The employee must write their full legal name.
+The vendor must write their full legal name.

 • Business Name: If filing as a business, DBA name, trade name, or disregarded entity name, list that information here.
 (This section does not apply to individuals.)